-- local areas should be held to account for meeting average waiting time targets for starting a diagnostic assessment; and
+- Local areas should be held to account for meeting average waiting time targets for starting a diagnostic assessment.

-Report: Supporting children and young people in England with autism spectrum disorder
+Supporting young people in England with autism spectrum disorder

 In England, education, health and care plans are the mechanism to identify what additional support is required to help meet the needs of children and young people aged up to 25 with special educational needs and disabilities, including those with autism spectrum disorder.

 The Children and Families Act 2014 – the legislation which established and underpins education, health and care plans – set out a deadline which requires local authorities to deliver plans within 20 weeks of receiving a request for an EHC needs assessment.

 - The 20-week target is vital given the crucial stage of development that children and young people seeking support are invariably at.

 - Well-implemented plans facilitate child-centred support by coordinating the various health, social care and educational provisions that are needed to provide support.
 This can help those with autism spectrum disorder to attend mainstream education and limit the health implications, for example, attending inpatient care.

 - Since education health and care plans were first introduced in 2014 there has been a year-on-year rise in the number of plans that have been issued.

 - The most recent data show an 86% increase in the number of plans produced between 2015 (the first full-year of the plans being applied) and 2017.